shashi-16/Data_Analysis/README.md

 (1) Power BI
 (2) Tableau
 (3) Excel
- also having the data analysis projects by using programming language "Python with Jupyter Notebook" and SQL.
+ also having the data analysis projects by using programming language "Python with Jupyter Notebook" and "SQL".